Audio Transcript: How to prevent constipation in babies

 Constipation in babies starting solid foods

-A lot is changing when baby starts solid foods!
+A lot changes when baby starts solid foods!

 It is normal to see important changes in poop once we introduce solid foods: colour, odour, amount, frequency… We sometimes see whole chunks of food in the diaper (don’t worry!).
-It is all part of your baby’s digest system “learning” and adapting to eating whole foods!
+This is all part of your baby’s digestive system “learning” and adapting to eating whole foods!

 The transition period from receiving only milk to eating mostly solid foods will lead to all sorts of changes.

 What is constipation?